 THE STUDENT BORROWER BILL OF RIGHTS

-Assemblymember Mark Stone’s AB 376, the Student Borrower Bill of Rights, will give California borrowers the same type of clear, enforceable rights granted to consumers with credit cards and mortgages.
+Assemblymember Mark Stone’s AB 376, the Student Borrower Bill of Rights, was signed into law by Governor Gavin Newsom on September 25, 2020.
+The new law will give California borrowers the same type of clear, enforceable rights granted to consumers with credit cards and mortgages.

 This groundbreaking legislation will:

-California law should be clear: student loan companies cannot pad corporate profits at the expense of borrowers.
-California needs to set state standards for handling the tens of millions of student loan bills that come due in CA each year, protecting borrowers when paperwork gets botched, when payments get lost, or when loan companies change.
-These safeguards exist for homeowners with mortgages and consumers with credit cards, but California student loan borrowers lack the same basic protections.
+Student loan companies will no longer be able to pad corporate profits at the expense of borrowers.
+AB 376 will set state standards for handling the tens of millions of student loan bills that come due in CA each year, protecting borrowers when paperwork gets botched, when payments get lost, or when loan companies change.
+These safeguards already exist for homeowners with mortgages and consumers with credit cards.

 Ban Abusive Practices

-California needs to create new, enforceable rights for all California student loan borrowers, including borrowers who have been the victims of industry abuses.
-California law should ban abusive practices, ensuring these companies never take unreasonable advantage of borrowers who reach out to their student loan company for help.
-To hold these companies accountable, individual borrowers, regulators, and law enforcement officials should be able to enforce borrowers’ rights under California law.
+With AB 376, all California student loan borrowers will have new, enforceable rights, including borrowers who have been the victims of industry abuses.
+AB 376 bans abusive practices, ensuring these companies never take unreasonable advantage of borrowers who reach out to their student loan company for help.
+Additionally, individual borrowers, regulators, and law enforcement officials will now be able to enforce borrowers’ rights under California law.

 Create Special Protections for Military Families, Teachers and Other Public Service